American Psychological Association

 Proudfoot and Cavanagh were joined by many other researchers in researching the efficacy of this program.
 Cavanagh's popular book (Hands-on Help) included a systematic review of 175 studies, and again, the evidence was persuasive.
 It should be noted that a study by Cavanagh and colleagues in 2007 found efficacy in the treatment of a wide range of presenting problems, beyond depression.

-Azy Barak also conducted a broad meta-analysis which was consistent with Cavanagh's findings.
+Azy Barak, a noted and prolific researcher of online mental health applications, also conducted a broad meta-analysis which was consistent with Cavanagh's findings.

 One last study was mentioned: the recent and oft-cited study by Cuijpers et al (Clinical Psychology Review, 2010) which found no difference (within their own study) between guided and self-administered CCBT programs.